Bigbabi1999/holbertonschool-higher_level_programming/python-if_else_loops_functions/README.md

-My Name is Ali i will be your pride
+My Name is Olberto i will be your pride